 Spend your day at Bananamara beach resort.
 Get day passes that include transportation, beach chairs, an umbrella, and more.
-Water activities available at the resort for an extra charge.
+Water activities are available at the resort for an extra charge.

 4. Hiking and Beach Hopping

 Customize your own hiking tour and/or beach hop on Roatan Island.
 Sometimes some of the best days are planned with a local tour guide doing what you want to do.